SodiqjonMurodov/SodiqjonMurodov/README.md

 Web Developer
 -------------

-* 🌍  I'm based in Tashkent, Uzbekistan
+* 🌍  I'm based in Bukhara, Uzbekistan
 * ✉️  You can contact me at [murodovsodiq1800@gmail.com](mailto:murodovsodiq1800@gmail.com)

 ### Skills